agrichick45/ST558Project1/ST558Projecct1.md

       #Return the list.
       return(genPrimary)
     }
-    # If generation is in the generation list column, subset output for just that row.
+    # If generation is in the generation list column, subset output for
-    #Repeats from above
+    #just that row.Repeats from above
     if (generation %in% outputGen$gen){
       pokeGen <- generation
       pokeGenSpec <-GET(paste0(baseURL,pokeGen))